Just 2 in 10 U.S. employees have a ‘best friend’ at work, survey finds

 Having a best friend at work has become even more important since the dramatic rise in remote and hybrid employment, Harter said.

-“We’re seeing in the data that younger people in general are feeling more disconnected from their workplaces,” he said.
-“You can attribute some of that potentially to remote work.
+“We’re seeing in the data that younger people, in general, are feeling more disconnected from their workplaces,” he said.
+“You can attribute some of that potential to remote work.
 If they’re less connected to their workplace, they have fewer opportunities to connect with other colleagues and to develop those kinds of friendships that they might have had in the past.”

 Employees who have a bestie at work are significantly more likely to engage customers and internal partners, get more done in less time, support a safe workplace with fewer accidents, and innovate and share ideas, according to the research.